Basic Methods

 Having mastered this, we have to do the same with all other chakras.
 (The “windows” of muladhara and sahasrara look downward and upward respectively.
 But we can look also forward and backward from these chakras).

-Learning to look backward is important not only because it contributes to the development of the chakras, but also because by looking forward we accustomed ourselves to seeing the world of material objects, while pure and subtle eons with the Consciousness that lives in them are found behind.
+Learning to look backward is important not only because it contributes to the development of the chakras, but also because by looking forward we accustom ourselves to seeing the world of material objects, while pure and subtle eons with the Consciousness that lives in them are found behind.

 Exits from the Body